RagnirLinxs/Programas-Faculdade/README.md

-just a random brasilian coder whos learning to code. these are my codes, ill upload more as i go through collage.
+just a random brasilian coder whos learning to code. these are my codes, ill upload more as i go through college.